ReliefApplications/bms_front/src/app/models/README.md

 ### General

 In this project, models are all extending the same class "CustomModel".
-A custom model contains functions to translate data from the Api to the Front and vice versa, and fields which can be displayed/edited in the tables, modals etc. A CustomModel also contains a title to be displayed in its tab, a matSortActive to pre-select the ordered column, and rights, to know who will be able to modify it.
+A custom model contains functions to translate data from the Api to the Front and vice versa, and fields which can be displayed/edited in the tables, modals etc. A CustomModel also contains a title to be displayed in its tab, a matSortActive to pre-select the ordered column, rights, to know who will be able to modify it, and a the current language, to be able to translate the field titles.
+There is also a boolean createMultiple attribute to indicate if the creation of an instance is done by batch or not.

 The different information about the fields (the values, the dropdown options etc), can be fetched/set with the getters and setters defined in the Model.